racedisparityaudit/ethnicity-facts-and-figures-manual/source/ethnicity-classification-partials/ethnicity-classification.md

-## EthnicityClassificationFinder

-### Ethnicity standards problem
+## Ethnicity standards problem

-Departments use a list of over 250 different ethnicity labels in their spreadsheets.
+Over 250 different ethnicity descriptors are used across the spreadsheets we get from departments.
-We need to turn the mixture of ethnicity values we get from departments into a standard list.
+In order to make sense of this data we need to reduce the mixture of ethnicity values into a smaller set of values that we use across our site.
-The list we map to has 39 values that are a variety on the ONS 2011 census values.
+The list we map to has 39 values that are variations on the ONS 2011 census values.
-Also we also need to assign structure to our data: parents and order.
+We also need to assign structure to our data: parents and ordering.

 There are two aspects to our problem...

-**Non-standard values.** The base problem arrives because departments code a standard ethnicity of "White British" in different ways
+**Non-standard values.** The base problem arises because departments code the same ethnicity in different ways.
+For example, "White British" might be collected and reported as:

 - White British
 - White England/NI/Scotland/Wales